What do Mullets, Macarenas and MySpace have to do with your website?

-The client is getting something effectively broken to begin with.
+The client is buying something effectively broken to begin with.
 They end up having to find two agencies, one to do the website and another to help them market the website.

 Or worse, hire people in-house who weren't even involved with the website design to begin with.
 So then the in-house people start making a mess of the old regime's work to the point that it becomes unusable that you're left with no other choice but to start over.

-We’re here to advocate that clients stop hiring web designers and hire people who know how to build with the end in mind.
+We're here to advocate that clients stop hiring web designers and hire people who know how to actually build a website with the end in mind.

 Can we help you with something?